 2013 – Salman Khan

-Salman Khan has made basic learning skills possible for people across the globe who have been denied access to an education.
+Salman Khan has made basic learning skills possible for people across the globe who have been denied access to education.
 By providing free and open access to teaching and resources, both teachers and students are benefiting in places where the most basic prerequisites for education are missing.
 Through his leadership, passion, and vision for a world-class education, Khan has incorporated digital technology to revolutionize learning.
 The Khan Academy provides online lessons and resources free to anyone across the globe.

 - Austin College GO!
-Forum – 3 minute highlight
+Forum – 3-minute highlight

 - Sal Khan Presentation – Perot Museum